ixa-ehu/ixa-pipe-nerc/README.md

 ixa-pipe-nerc
 =============

-ixa-pipe-nerc is multilingual Named Entity Recognition and Classification tagger. ixa-pipe-nerc is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+ixa-pipe-nerc is multilingual Named Entity Recognition and Classification tagger. ixa-pipe-nerc is part of IXA pipes, a multilingual set of NLP tools developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].

 Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA pipes tools but also for **official releases, including source code and binary